UnexomWid/playfair/README.md

 It also doesn't send the key in plaintext.
 Rather, it enciphers it with a key given by the client, which is generated randomly.

 If someone manages to replicate the Playfair requests and gets the key from the server, they still need to go through Playfair itself in order to decrypt the file due to the key derivation that has to be done before decryption.

+# Limitations

+Playfair only works with files which use ES6 modules, and only with files which have a default export.
+Named exports won't work.

+This is a limitation of the in-memory ES6 import mechanism, which is used in order to make sure the original code is never stored on the disk.

 # Modifying Playfair